tommasomoretti/nameless-analytics-streaming-protocol/README.md

 ```

 ### Get user data via Measurement Protocol
 Don't do this.

-Nameless analytics retrives client_id, session_id and page_id values from requests browser cookie.
-For example, since requests like this one do not contain Nameless Analytics' standard cookies, if you try to retrieve user data via the get_user_data event, a new client_id, session_id, and page_id will be generated with each request.
+Nameless Analytics retrieves client_id, session_id, and page_id values from the browser's request cookies when handling a get_user_data event.
+Since requests made via the terminal do not contain Nameless Analytics' standard cookies, they are treated as the user's first event of their first visit, generating a new client_id, session_id, and page_id with each request.

+For this reason the response will be 500 - 🔴 You can not retreive user_data from measurement protocol

 ```bash
 # Request configurations
 full_endpoint="https://gtm.tommasomoretti.com/tm/nameless"